 This higher-level course has been designed for writers with prior experience of working in poetry groups, published poets or writers who have attended poetry writing courses as part of Higher Education courses and who would like to continue exploring their professional practice, writing technique and style in practical writing sessions.

 The move to online learning

 Work patterns and learning patterns are changing.
 The technology is now available for us to move confidently into online learning.
 An essential part of our approach is to ensure that writers can interact on screen.
 It is now possible to meet online with your tutor and other writers for a live seminar.
 To access your online classes you simply click on the link on your course page to join your tutor and the other writers in the online classroom.
-You will also have a Writers’ Forum available to you, through which you can stay in contact with the other writers in your group, share work and information about events, readings, weblinks etc. For anyone unfamiliar with online learning, in the week before your course begins we will be offering Zoom familiarisation sessions.
+You will also have a Writers’ Forum available to you, where you can stay in touch with the other writers in your group, share work and information about events, readings, web-links etc. For anyone unfamiliar with online learning, in the week before your course begins we will be offering Zoom familiarisation sessions.

 We are excited at the prospect of working with writers from more diverse backgrounds both geographically and culturally.

 It is now a standard requirement that writers on writing programmes use computers for communication and the production of work.
 This has become more important now that online learning is being used more extensively.
 Writers should ensure that they have access to a desktop computer with a video camera and good internet connection.